Hossain Rasouli

 Hossain Rasouli (حسین رسولي; born 10 August 1995) is an Afghan Paralympic athlete.
-He would represent Afghanistan at the 2020 Summer Paralympics.
-He was initially denied the opportunity to compete at his maiden Paralympics due to the Taliban takeover but he was later allowed by the International Paralympic Committee to compete at the event after being safely evacuated from Afghanistan.
-His left arm was amputated due to a mine explosion.
+He represented Afghanistan at the 2020 Summer Paralympics.
+He was initially denied the opportunity to compete at his first Paralympics due to the Taliban takeover but he was later allowed by the International Paralympic Committee to compete at the event after being safely evacuated from Afghanistan.
+His left arm was amputated due to a landmine explosion.

 Career

 He was chosen as one of the two competitors from Afghanistan alongside parataekwondo practitioner Zakia Khudadadi for the 2020 Summer Paralympics.
 However, on 16 August 2021, Afghanistan was forced to withdraw from the event following the Fall of Kabul to the Taliban.
 Afghan athletes were also unable to leave Kabul due to the closure of the airports.
 Both of them were absent during the 2020 Summer Paralympics opening ceremony although the Flag of Afghanistan was waived during the opening ceremony in solidarity with the people of Afghanistan.